TankHQ/tank/docs/9-drivers.md

 - Ship a lean, consistent crate aligned with existing armor plating

 ## Battlefield Topography
-A driver is a thin composite of five moving parts:
+A driver is a thin composite of five parts:
 | Trait         | Purpose                                                                            |
 | ------------- | ---------------------------------------------------------------------------------- |
 | `Driver`      | Public entry point for all the database abstractions                               |